-April 3, Day 11: Mount Makiling.
-We have a full day of birding on Mount Makiling.
-In the morning we will be birding the higher slopes at about 1,500 feet above sea-level.
+March 12, Day 12: Mount Makiling.
+We have a full morning of birding the higher slopes at about 1,500 feet above sea-level.
 We will take a jeepney from the bottom up to our start-off point and hike along forest trails until the forest becomes inactive as the day warms up.
 There are quite a few high-quality birds on this trail but they can be shy.
 With patience we hope to find Philippine Trogon, Spotted Kingfisher and with really good luck, the enigmatic Luzon Bleeding-heart.
 In the afternoon we will go wherever we think will most likely provide the best chance of new birds.